Neuromorphic Wireless Split Computing with Resonate-and-Fire Neurons: Introduction

 \emph{Resonate-and-fire} (RF) neurons offer a biologically inspired alternative better suited to such tasks.
 First introduced in \cite{izhikevich2001resonate}, RF neurons exhibit sub-threshold membrane potential oscillations and resonate at preferred frequencies.
 Functionally, they act as band-pass filters: they accumulate oscillatory input and fire spikes only when the frequency content of the input matches the neuron’s natural resonance.
-This enables in-neuron extraction of time-localized spectral features, obviating the need for separate expensive frequency analysis via pre-processing.
+This enables in-neuron extraction of time-localized spectral features that are optimized for the given signal processing task.

+While the RF neuron was originally introduced as a simplified model of biological behavior, in this work, we focus on its utility within an engineered decision-making system.
 Building on this principle, recent work has introduced \emph{balanced RF} (BRF) neuron models \cite{higuchi2024balanced}, which incorporate adaptive refractory mechanisms that control spiking activity while preserving the memory of past inputs.
-These enhanced models allow for extended temporal integration and exhibit sparse, frequency-selective firing-activating primarily when resonant input patterns are detected.
-By embedding frequency analysis within the dynamics of individual neurons, RF and BRF neurons can directly process raw audio and radio-frequency signals, substantially reducing spike rates compared to LIF neurons.
+These enhanced RF models allow for extended temporal integration and exhibit sparse, frequency-selective firing-activating primarily when resonant input patterns are detected.

-As shown in Fig. \ref{fig:system}, this leads to significantly sparser spiking activity: neurons fire only on resonance events, in contrast to the more frequent threshold crossings typical of LIF models.
-Prior work has leveraged this spiking sparsity to reduce the computational cost of neuromorphic inference \cite{wu2022little, wu2024direct}.
-Since neuromorphic systems consume energy primarily in proportion to the number of spikes, such sparsity directly translates to lower energy usage.
+By embedding a learned frequency analysis within the dynamics of individual neurons, RF and BRF neurons can directly process raw audio and radio-frequency signals, substantially reducing model size and spike rates compared to LIF neurons.
+In fact, as shown in Fig. \ref{fig:system}(b), BRF neurons fire only on resonance events, in contrast to the more frequent threshold crossings typical of LIF models.
+Since neuromorphic systems consume energy primarily in proportion to the number of spikes, such sparsity directly translates to lower energy usage \cite{wu2022little, wu2024direct}.